 Understanding the Semen Analysis Test: Evaluating Male Fertility and Treatment Options

 A semen analysis test is a medical procedure that evaluates different aspects of a man’s semen and sperm.
-The purpose is to check if the sperm count, shape, and movement are normal.
+The purpose is to see whether the sperm count, form, and motility are healthy.
 The test can identify potential fertility problems in the male partner.

 Stay tuned and learn more about the test in this article!